Walodja1987/deth/README.md

 ```
 ## Overview

-DETH (Destroyed ETH) is a smart contract that enables users to permanently burn ETH and receive verifiable proof in the form of **non-transferrable DETH credits**, issued at a 1:1 ratio.
-By burning ETH through DETH, users contribute to Ethereum's deflationary mechanism and ETH's value accrual.
+DETH is a smart contract that enables users to **permanently burn ETH** and receive **verifiable proof** in the form of **non-transferrable DETH credits**, issued at a 1:1 ratio.
+By burning ETH through DETH, **users contribute to Ethereum's deflationary mechanism and ETH's value accrual**.

 Applications can leverage these verifiable burns for asset purchases, reward mechanisms, governance systems, sybil resistance, proof of commitment or other use cases requiring **proof of value destruction**.